Hierarchical Planning with Latent World Models: Empirical Evaluation of Hierarchical Planning Across World Models

 \textbf{Platform and Task.} We build on the MuJoCo PointMaze environment~\citep{conf/iros/TodorovET12}, using top-down RGB renderings as input.
 Maze layouts are randomly generated on a $10\times10$ grid with connected free space; models are trained on 25 layouts and evaluated on 20 held-out layouts.
 Start and goal locations are sampled uniformly with grid-distance separation $H$, defining easy ($D\!\in\![5,8]$), medium ($D\!\in\![9,12]$), and hard ($D\!\in\![13,16]$) regimes.
 Dataset and training details are provided in \cref{app:diverse_maze}.

-\textbf{Planning and Baselines.} Hierarchical planning uses CEM at two temporal scales (details in \cref{app:diverse_maze}).
-We compare against the flat PLDM planner, goal-conditioned RL baselines GCIQL and HIQL \citep{park2023hiql}, and the zero-shot RL method HILP \citep{park2024foundation}.
+\textbf{Planning and Baselines.} Hierarchical planning uses MPPI at two temporal scales (details in \cref{app:diverse_maze}).
+We compare against the single-level PLDM planner, goal-conditioned RL baselines GCIQL and HIQL \citep{park2023hiql}, and the zero-shot RL method HILP \citep{park2024foundation}.

+\textbf{World Model Architectures.} The low-level planner follows PLDM \citep{sobal2025learning}, jointly learning a lightweight convolutional encoder and convolutional predictor from visual offline trajectories over 15-step action--latent rollouts, with VICReg regularization to prevent collapse.
+The high-level model reuses the frozen low-level encoder, predicts waypoint latents at a coarser temporal stride of 10 with a higher-capacity convolutional predictor, and conditions on 8-dimensional macro-actions produced from primitive action chunks.
+Architecture and training details are provided in \cref{app:diverse_maze}.